LlamaWhisp3r3r/Paradboxes/README.md

 from paradboxes import *
 ~~~

-# Usage
+# Usage / Documentation

-To be finished
+You can read the documentation at our [documentation page]() in the Github wiki.

 # Support